← Back to Blog

 Different markets tend to favor different size ranges:

-• North America — IFI #8 and #10 dominate construction.
+• North America — IFI #8 and #10 are among the most common in construction.
 IFI standard is primary.

-• Europe — DIN ST4.2 and ST4.8 are most common.
+• Europe — DIN ST4.2 and ST4.8 are widely used.
 DIN/ISO standards are primary.

-• Southeast Asia — Mix of IFI and DIN depending on export destination. #8 and #10 most popular.
+• Southeast Asia — Mix of IFI and DIN depending on export destination. #8 and #10 are commonly popular.

 • Middle East — Generally follows European DIN standards.